Monopole Floer homology for codimension-3 Riemannian foliation: Introduction

-The structure of this paper is as follows: in Section 2, we review some notions and properties about the Riemannian foliation; in Section 3, we give some analysis properties for some transverse equations which are necessary for the later sections; in Section 4, we construct the basic Seiberg-Witten invariant for manifold with codimension $3$ Riemannian foliation; in Section 5, we construct the basic Chern-Simons-Dirac functional and give some properties of it; in Section 6, we show the gluing theorem for the basic moduli spaces, which is essential to construct the basic monopole Floer homologies; in Section 7, we give a proof of the above theorem; in Section 8, we construct the monopole Floer homologies for some $3$ orbifold, and we give some examples and a method to construct the Riemannian foliation satisfying the assumption of the above theorem.
+The structure of this paper is as follows: in Section 2, we review some notions and necessary properties about the Riemannian foliation; in Section 3, some analysis properties for some transverse equations will be given, which are necessary for the later sections; in Section 4, we construct the basic Seiberg-Witten invariant for manifold with codimension $3$ Riemannian foliation; in Section 5, we construct the basic Chern-Simons-Dirac functional and give some properties of it; in Section 6, the gluing theorem for the basic moduli spaces will be proved, which is essential to construct the basic monopole Floer homologies; in Section 7, the proof of the above theorem will be given; in Section 8, we construct the monopole Floer homologies for a certain kind of $3$ orbifolds, and we give some examples and a method to construct the Riemannian foliation satisfying the assumption of the above theorem.

 The author warmly thanks Mikio Furuta for his long time invaluable help in both mathematics and life.
 The author is grateful to Kim.
 A. Fr\o yshov for his helpful discussion on Floer homology and Ken.
 Richardson for the discussion on Riemannian foliation.
-The research is partially sponsored by the FMSP of The University of Tokyo.
+The research is partially sponsored by the FMSP of The University of Tokyo and The Fundamental Research Funds for the Central Universities No. 2021CDJQY-009..